Skip to main content

 The Challenge

 $8M in revenue.
-Zero visibility into profit.
+Limited visibility into job-level profit.

-No job-level costing
+Limited job-level costing

 60-day lag on financials